 All domestic applicants are required to undertake the UMAT.
 Selection for interview (MMI) is based on a combination of an applicant's UMAT and ATAR scores.
 The cut off score is determined by the distribution of scores each year and therefore changes depending on each cohort.
 Students must have achieved a minimum of 50 for each of the three sections of this test.

 To be considered for a place in the Direct Entry Medical program at Monash University, you will need to have a high study score of at least 35 (out of a score of 50) English as an Alternate Language or 30 (out of a score of 50) in English, and at least 30 (out of a score of 50) in Chemistry.
 The minimum ATAR to be eligible is 90 but usually a significantly higher ATAR is required due to the competitiveness of the applicants.

 The IB requirements are at least a 5 in Standard English or a 4 in High Level English or 6 in standard English B (ESL) or 5 in High Level English B (ESL) and a 5 in Standard Chemistry or a 4 in High Level Chemistry.

 Monash University Doctor of Medicine interview and selection schedule for 2019

 Monash also offers 4 different Special Entry Schemes

 - ATAR (or Year 12 equivalent)

 Bachelor of Biomedical Science pathway to graduate Medicine...

-In short, as of 2017, at least 50 of the available places in the Graduate Entry Medicine program are reserved for students who have completed Monash University's Bachelor of Biomedical Science.
+In short, at least 50 of the available places in the Graduate Entry Medicine program are reserved for students who have completed Monash University's Bachelor of Biomedical Science.
 Generally, only students who commence a first year undergraduate Biomedical Science degree at Monash University will be considered eligible for entry via this pathway into Graduate Entry Medicine at Monash University.
 Read more...